GRESB/tableau-server/README.md

 since that node has a new and different IP.

 There are other situations in which access to Repository needs to be set up.
-For example, when there are maintenance jobs (like backup and restore jobs) that spin up dynamic components that need to reach other nodes or be reached by other nodes.
+For example, when there are maintenance jobs (like backup and restore jobs), that spin up dynamic components that need to reach other nodes or be reached by other nodes.

 The DB access configuration is written to files named `pg_hba.conf`,